 The North Face's proprietary UltrATAC rubber sole features a series of lugs that vary in size and depth, and offer excellent all-around traction.
 The "Ultra"-named products lived up to their name in the traction game, landing in the top echelon in this metric.
-Check out the chart below to see where the rest of the shoes in our lineup ranked next to the Ultra 109.

 This shoe doesn't look too athletic or too beefy for casual use.
 Folks that are on their feet a lot for work and need a comfortable black shoe love the cushioning and support.

-While this model beads water when new, cleaning the shoe and reapplying a spray-on DWR treatment helps when you get out on the trail in the rain, or splash through puddles.
+While this model beads water when new, cleaning the shoe and reapplying a spray-on DWR treatment helps when you get out on the trail in the rain or splash through puddles.

-The North Face has done a good job adding some key features to the Ultra 109's upper to give the lightweight materials added life.
+The North Face has done a good job adding some key features to the Ultra 110's upper to give the lightweight materials added life.
 A TPU toe cap up front protects your toes and the upper.
 TPU overlays help protect the mesh, and the leather portions have a PU coating at high-wear areas.

 That said, the single-stitched seam where the leather meets the mesh at the forefoot flex point is a prime spot for early wear.
 Use some Seam Grip here.
 Other users also noted the poor durability of the lacing eyelets which blew out on many pairs in online reviews, though we did not experience this firsthand.
 Finally, the soft rubber soles deliver excellent traction but wear faster than harder formulations.